enoralecuyer/SMS_Delivery_Survey/README.md

 #### 6.1 Add a new user and trigger the "Fulfilled Order" metric
 * Open [Replit](https://replit.com/)
 * Choose Python as your language
-* import klaviyo and replace your Public and Private Keys in the example below by your own Keys (see Step #3)
+* Import klaviyo and replace your Public and Private Keys in the example below by your own Keys (see Step #3)
 * If the phone number of your test user is US/CA, you will need to wait for your Toll-free number to be verified (see Step #4)
 * Remember that in Klaviyo, a user's ID is defined by their email address.
 Make sure to add a new one when creating a new user
 * Add as many customer_properties as needed